mikwielgus/undoredo/README.md

 ```

 **Technical sidenote:** Unlike maps and sets, not all stable vec data structures
-allow insertion and removal at arbitrary indexes regardless of whether they are
+allow insertion and removal at arbitrary indexes regardless of whether they
-vacant, occupied or out of bounds at the time of insertion.
-For `StableVec`, we
+are vacant, occupied or out of bounds.
+For `StableVec`, we managed to implement
-managed to implement inserting at out-of-bound indexes by changing the length
+inserting at out-of-bound indexes by changing the length before insertion using
-before insertion using the
+the
 [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for)
 method.
 For `thunderdome::Arena`, we insert at arbitrary key directly via the
 [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at)